Oman says time to accept Israel in region

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Oman is offering ideas to help Israel and the Palestinians to come together but is not acting as mediator, Yousuf bin Alawi bin Abdullah, the sultanate’s minister responsible for foreign affairs, told a security summit in Bahrain.
+Oman is offering ideas to help Israel and the Palestinians to come together but is not acting as mediator, Yousuf bin Alawi bin Abdullah, the sultanate’s minister responsible for foreign affairs, told a security summit in Bahrain, reports Geo news.

-“Israel is a state present in the region, and we all understand this,” bin Alawi said.

 His comments followed a rare visit to Oman by Israeli Prime Minister Benjamin Netanyahu which came days after Palestinian President Mahmoud Abbas paid a three-day visit to the Gulf country.
 Both leaders met with Oman’s Sultan Qaboos.